OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/01-blinking-led.md

 #### Hooking up the Components

-The circuit is super straight-forward, just need to connect the LED to a GPIO, make sure the resistor is placed appropriately, close the circuit, and we're done!
+To hook up the circuit, we need to connect the LED to a GPIO, make sure the resistor is placed appropriately, close the circuit, and we're done!
+Follow the steps below:

-1. Plug in the LED into the breadboard, make sure you plug the anode and cathode into different rows and that you know which is plugged where - if you don't, it won't turn on!
+1. Plug in the LED into the breadboard, make sure you plug the anode and cathode into different rows and that you know which is plugged where.
-2. Connect the anode of the LED (the longer leg) to pin 4 on the Arduino Dock.
-3. Connect the cathode of the LED (the shorter leg) to one end of the resistor and the other end of the resistor to ground (GND).
+1. Now connect one end of a 200Ω resistor to the the cathode row, and the other end to an empty row.
+1. Connect the other end of the resistor to a Ground pin on the Omega2.
+1. Let's choose digital pin `4` on the Arduino Dock to drive our LED, so connect a jumper wire from pin `4` to the LED's anode.

 It should look something like this when it's all set up: